 which acts by taking the first component projection, so that $V(A,M)=A$.
 For any $A\in\Mod(\V)$, we define the fiber $V^{-1}(A)$ as the subcategory of $\Mod(\V)$ consisting of those objects whose image is $A$ and those morphisms whose image is $1_A$.
 It follows by definition that $V^{-1}(A)\cong\AModA$.

 In fact, $V$ is a Grothendieck fibration.
 Meaning that it is given by applying the Grothendieck construction to the pseudofunctor

 defined by $\Phi(A):=V^{-1}(A)=\AModA$ and $\Phi(f)=f^*$.

 \begin{rmk} Below we consider the notion of locally presentable category.
 Given a regular cardinal $\lambda$, we say that a category $\K$ is {\em locally $\lambda$-presentable} if it is cocomplete and has a strong generator $\G$ made of $\lambda$-presentable objects.
 This means that a map $f$ in $\K$ is an isomorphisms if and only if $\K(G,f)$ is for any $G\in \G$, and for each functor $\K(G,-)\colon \K\to\bf{Set}$, for $G\in\G$, preserves $\lambda$-filtered colimits.
 A category $\K$ is locally presentable if it is locally $\lambda$-presentable for some $\lambda$.
+A functor $F\colon\K\to\L$ is called accessible if it preserves $\lambda$-filtered colimits for some regular cardinal $\lambda$.
 For a standard reference on local presentability we refer the reader to~\cite{AR94:libro, MP89:libro}. \end{rmk}